Endrem/Zero-Width-Characters/README.md

 ## Usage
 ### Plaintext To Zero-Width
 Add the desired content into "Plaintext.txt" and execute the script.
-Run the "Zero-Width-Writer" PowerShell script.
+Run the "Zero-Width-Writer" (PowerShell or Python) script.
 The output ("ToZeroWidth.txt") will contain the zero-width unicode characters, wrapped in double quotes.

 ### Zero-Width To Plaintext
 Place the text containing zero-width unicode characters into the "ToZeroWidth.txt" file.
-Run the "Zero-Width-Reader" PowerShell script.
+Run the "Zero-Width-Reader" (PowerShell or Python) script.
 The output ("FromZeroWidth.txt") will contain the plaintext.

 ### Stealthy Script (PowerShell)
-After using the "Zero-Width-Writer" script, place the entire output (including double quotes) at the beginning of the "Zero-Width-Stealthy" script.
+After using the "Zero-Width-Writer" PowerShell script, place the entire output (including double quotes) at the beginning of the "Zero-Width-Stealthy" script.
 The script utilizes "Invoke-Expression" to execute the hidden code.

 It only takes one administrator to overlook this **single** line and inadvertently execute malicious code.  **Hundreds** of lines of malicious code can be hidden within a script like this.